callahanhirrel/budget-tracker/README.md

-# budget-tracker
+# BIRT: Budgets In Real Time
-A Flask application designed for real time tracking of budgets and funding for college/university academic departments.
+A [Flask](http://flask.pocoo.org/) application designed for real time tracking of budgets and funding for college/university academic departments.

 This application is primarily intended to be used by administrative assistants, department chairs, and department professors.